Eccentric-Anomalies/AMC-Forth-Development/addons/amc_forth/docs/Listen.md

 # LISTEN &emsp; (Listen)
-Add a lookup entry for the IO port p, to execute <word>.
-Events to port p, are enqueued with q mode (0, 1, 2).q = enqueue 0: always, 1: if new value, 2: replace all prior.Note: An input port may have only one handler function.
+Add a lookup entry for the IO port p, to execute 'word'.
+Events to port p are enqueued with q mode (0, 1, 2), where q = enqueue: 0 - always, 1 - if new value, 2 - replace all prior.
+Note: An input port may have only one handler word.
 * ( 'word' p q - )
 * [Source Code](../words/amc_ext/Listen.cs)
 * Execution Tokens: 1585382228 (interpreted) and 1048511316 (compiled)